-The protagonist of Treasure Island is a boy whose family owns the Admiral Benbow inn, presumably somewhere in Scotland.
-Jim is used to having a certain amount of responsibility at the inn, where he helps… read analysis of Jim Hawkins
+The protagonist of Treasure Island is a boy whose family owns the Admiral Benbow inn, presumably somewhere in South West England.
+Jim is used to having a certain amount of responsibility at the inn, where… read analysis of Jim Hawkins

 Long John Silver